 What is a new synthetic drug?

-A new synthetic drug, or NPS, is a psychoactive substance created or diverted to mimic the effects of known drugs such as cannabis, cocaine, MDMA, amphetamines, opioids, or ketamine.
+A new synthetic drug, or NPS, is a psychoactive substance created or modified to mimic the effects of known drugs such as cannabis, cocaine, MDMA, amphetamines, opioids, or ketamine.

 Are NPS detected by standard urine tests?

 Not always.
-It depends on the test used and the families of substances sought.
+It depends on the test used and the families of substances being targeted.
 Some standard panels do not target synthetic cannabinoids, cathinones, Xylazine, or other emerging substances.

 Does the Drugdiag® 6T test detect new synthetic drugs?